 Endpoint security provides protection in the following key areas:

 One of the first lines of defense in any cybersecurity strategy should be the prevention of malicious content making it anywhere near your network devices.
 Devices should be equipped with an EDR (Endpoint Detection and Response) protection software.
-This type of software utilizes security controls which prevent the installation of scripts on any given device, as well as artificial intelligence to detect and respond to malware and other malicious software before they have a chance to deploy.
+This type of software utilizes security controls that prevent the installation of scripts on any given device, as well as artificial intelligence to detect and respond to malware and other malicious software before they have a chance to deploy.

 Web filtering should also be employed.
 This can deny employees from accessing potentially dangerous websites that are known to host threats.
 Cybersecurity policies can also determine which applications a user has access to through their mobile device or laptop.